Topic

 If you want to have your notification calls made through Everbridge Suite show up with a text caller ID, then first determine what the caller ID that you are using for your voice calls is.
 You can find out this information by going to Organization Settings > Notifications > Sender Information > Sender Caller ID.
 The Sender Caller ID should be a number that is owned/procured by your organization through your local telephone carrier.
 Next, you'll need to determine what local telephone carrier you procured this number from (Verizon, AT&T, etc.) and contact them to inquire about registering the number with a desired business name or custom text.

-• It cannot begin with a number
+It cannot begin with a number and must contain at least one alphabetic character

 Note that CNAM is static and associated with your number through a national CNAM database (Line Information Database, or LIDB), and this registration applies only to U.S. domestic calls.

 Even when CNAM is correctly configured, the display of the caller name is not guaranteed for every recipient.
 CNAM display depends on the terminating carrier and the recipient's device or subscription settings: for example, most landlines display CNAM by default, while many mobile carriers require the subscriber to opt in to caller name services or use a carrier app.
 In addition, if a terminating carrier does not query the CNAM databases regularly or uses outdated records, recipients may see an outdated name or only the phone number.
+These carrier and subscriber behaviors are outside Everbridge's control.

 Avoid using generic Caller ID names as they may be rejected because they do not clearly identify your specific organization, may be flagged by spam filters, and lack local identity and context, which can lead to calls being ignored or blocked by recipients.